gpassarelli/slackbox/README.md

 Make a note of the `token`, as you'll need it later to help guard against cross-site request forgery.

+###Slack
+If you want to post to a specific channel when a new song is added to the playlist, create a incoming webhook on slack [here](https://my.slack.com/services/new/incoming-webhook/).

 ###Spotify

 Head over to [Spotify's Developer Site](http://developer.spotify.com) and create a new Application.
 Make sure you add whatever slackbox's callback URI as a valid callback URI.
 If you're running locally, this will be `http://localhost:5000/callback` or on Heroku `https://app-name.herokuapp.com/callback`